Nisugi/two-face/docs/RESIZE_ALGORITHM.md

 height_applied = {}  // Track which windows have been processed

 for current_col in 0..max_col:
-    // Find all windows occupying this column that haven't been applied windows_at_col = filter windows where:
-        - current_col is within their column range
+    // Find all windows occupying this column (applied or not) windows_at_col = filter windows where current_col is within their column range
-        - window_name not in height_applied

     if windows_at_col is empty:
         continue